vivid-planet/comet/.changeset/tender-moles-float.md

 "@comet/cms-admin": patch
 ---

-Render MenuItem only when at least on SubmenuItem is allowed
+Master Menu: render collapsible or grouped menu items only when at least one item of the submenu is allowed.